 On the daily basis, the respective Heads of Department are responsible for managing the risk of their department.
 Changes in the key business risks faced by the Group or emergence of new key business risks and the corresponding internal controls are discussed during management meetings.

-The Group is a good and reputable corporate who takes great pride and diligence in preserving and sustaining the environment in the conduct of its business activities.The Group Sustainability Report is available at www.cscmalaysia.com.
+The Group is a good and reputable corporate who takes great pride and diligence in preserving and sustaining the interest of stakeholders such as shareholders, environment, marketplace, employees, etc, in the conduct of its business activities.The Group’s CSR Report is available at www.cscmalaysia.com.